shopozor/backend-services/README.md

 * on Ubuntu, follow [these instructions](https://docs.docker.com/install/linux/docker-ce/ubuntu/)
 * on Windows 10, follow [these instructions](https://docs.docker.com/docker-for-windows/install/) and make sure you read [this blog](https://nickjanetakis.com/blog/setting-up-docker-for-windows-and-wsl-to-work-flawlessly) if you work with WSL

+Do not use Docker for Desktop 2.2.0.0.
+It is not working.
+The last working stable version is, as far as we know, version 2.1.0.5.

 ### Common third-party packages

 In order to play with the assets, you will probably need the [minio client](https://docs.min.io/docs/minio-client-quickstart-guide.html).
 Under Windows 10,